 - Build a new 2-lane road between Oteha Valley Road and Fairview Avenue.
 The new roadway is an extension to Medallion Drive.

 Dairy Flat Highway

-- Upgrade a section of Dairy Flat Highway between Stevensons Crescent and Gills Road.
+- Upgrade a section of Dairy Flat Highway between Stevensons Crescent and Albany Highway.

 Dairy Flat Highway is a key transport connection in a planned growth area and provides indirect access to the northern motorway interchange via Oteha Valley Road and direct access to the Albany Village and Dairy Flat to the north.